seanstrom/Essays/importance-of-values.md

   .then prependHeader
 ```

-Here's another version of using the promise value to chain together transformations on the file data.
+And another version of using the **Promise** value to chain together transformations on the file data.

 ```coffeescript
 formatFile = (file) -> prependHeader (appendFooter file) formatFileAsync = (promise) -> promise.then formatFile
 ```

-Another version where we define to functions, one for unwrapping the Promise value with the `then` method, and another function that takes in the file data and performs the transformations.
+Another version where we define two functions.
+One for unwrapping the **Promise** value with the `then` method, and another function that takes in the file data and performs the transformations.

 ```coffeescript
 readFormat = (path) ->